jfpatrick/pyqt-tutorial/docs/source/1-bipy-gui-manager.rst

 Setup New Project
 =================

-In principle, once you setup your Acc-Py project, you can start developing your PyQt5 application right away.
+In BE/BI we agreed on a common project structure that every PyQt5 project should follow.

-However, for consistency and maintainability, in BI we agreed on a common project structure that every PyQt5 project should abide, as far as reasonable.
-A small tool called `BI Python Expert GUI Manager <https://gitlab.cern.ch/bisw-python/bipy-gui-manager>`_ guides you the process of setting up a proper project structure.
+You can have such structure setup for you using the `BI Python Expert GUI Manager <https://gitlab.cern.ch/bisw-python/bipy-gui-manager>`_

 .. index:: BI Python Expert GUI Manager